-METRINKO: I was a lowly untenured officer going off to the visa section in Teheran.
+METRINKO: I was a lowly untenured officer going off to the visa section in Tehran.
 It's not likely that anybody would even have spoken to me.
-The did not give briefings in those days to untenured junior visa officers.
+They did not give briefings in those days to untenured junior visa officers.
 I went to Iran.
-I wanted to go there because I'd liked the country so much in the Peace Corps, I had lots of friends there, thought I could have a good interesting time there.
+I wanted to go there because I'd liked the country so much in the Peace Corps.
+I had lots of friends there, and thought I could have a good, interesting time there.
 And also thought that I could be a pretty decent officer since I spoke the language, spoke two of the languages of the country, and knew a lot about the country.
-I arrived in Teheran in March of 1977 and was assigned to the visa section as a visa officer.
+I arrived in Tehran in March of 1977 and was assigned to the visa section as a visa officer.
 It was a very different kind of consular work than I had done in Syria, certainly very different from my rather gentlemanly approach to consular work in Ankara.
-Teheran was almost a factory type visa situation, a "visa mill," with many, many hundreds of Iranians every morning lining up to get into the visa section.
-I think we got to 900-1000 on many days, too.
+Tehran was almost a factory type visa situation, a "visa mill," with many, many hundreds of Iranians every morning lining up to get into the visa section.
+I think we got to nine hundred to a thousand on many days, too.